This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Please note that if the applicant’s nomination is successful, they will receive a link to upload the required documents and complete their application for the visa.
 In case their nomination is not approved, they will have to apply again after 90 days.

 According to some sources, the business visa fee ranged from AED 311 (BDT 8,675) to AED 772 (BDT 21,533) until now, depending on the type of business visa.
-Now, with the price hike, these prices too are expected to have increased by AED 100.
+However, with the price hike, these prices have increased by AED 100, i.e AED 411 and AED 872 respectively.

 Please make sure to consult your embassy to know details regarding the price of the UAE Business Visa.